web-platform-tests/rfcs/rfcs/interop_2024.md

 If an area doesn't have a good spec and test suite, then it's not possible to use wpt.fyi test results to judge progress.
 Instead, some other work is needed to bring the area to state where test results can be used.

-The following information should be provided in a proposal:
+An updated template for submitting a focus area proposal will be published once the proposal window is open.
+In general, the following information should be provided in a proposal:

 - Is this area a problem for web developers?
 For example, survey data and browser bug counts can help.
 - Is this area a problem for users?